Are Narcissists Happy With Themselves?

 So, are narcissists unhappy?
 Does their version of happiness always come at the expense of concealing their feelings, hurting others, and playing other mind games?

-As you can see, genuine happiness is challenging to measure when it comes to narcissism.
 Even if they appear to feel happy, it’s likely that their emotions are completely distorted.
 It’s also quite likely that they are lying to themselves and others.
 Here are some reasons indicating why narcissists are profoundly unhappy.

 7 Reasons why narcissists are unhappy with themselves: